RelayTelecom/client/README.md

 DEMO: https://relay.netlify.com

+(Note: the demo uses http://relay-relay.herokuapp.com/ as its relay found here https://github.com/RelayTelecom/relay and may go into standby.
+Any http request, such as visiting the page, should force heroku to keep it deployed)

 This project aims to provide a platform for decentralized voice communications using ethereum.

 Whisper is used to locate an address and thereafter negotiate a symmetric encryption key.
 The clients locate a nearby relay and, using that encryption key, send and receive each other's audio data through a high throughput relay.